-After 27 years of operation, Halloween Horror Nights has become one of the largest events of the fall season.
-Originally debuted as “Fright Nights” at Universal Studios, the spooky celebration has evolved from a weekend of horrors to a months-long fear fest.
+After 28 years of operation, Universal’s Halloween Horror Nights has become one of the largest events of the fall season.
+Originally titled “Fright Nights,” the spooky celebration has evolved from a weekend of horrors to an iconic fear fest.

-Fright Nights began in 1991 as a three night event on October 25, 26, and 31.
-There was only one haunted house called “The Dungeon of Terror”, and admission cost $12.95.
-The next year, Fright Nights was renamed Universal Studios Florida Halloween Horror Nights.
-In addition to the return of “The Dungeon of Terror” at the JAWS attraction’s queue building, a second haunted house called “The People Under The Stairs” was added at Soundstage 23.
+Fright Nights began in 1991 as a three-night event on October 25, 26, and 31.
+The event only had one haunted house called “The Dungeon of Terror”, and admission cost $12.95.
+The next year, Fright Nights became Universal Studios Florida Halloween Horror Nights.
+Along with the return of “The Dungeon of Terror,” a second house called “The People Under The Stairs” was added at Soundstage 23.
 The 1992 event ran for 5 nights, October 23, 24, 29, 30, and 31.
 This year a live show called Bill and Ted’s Excellent Halloween Adventure debuted also.
-HHN4 was the first year that scare actors roamed the streets of Universal, adding another layer to the fright fest in addition to four haunted houses.
+HHN 4 introduced scare actors roaming the streets of Universal, adding another layer to the fright fest.
 At this point, tickets for the event were $36.

 For the fifth year, Universal started displaying the event name with roman numerals.
 HHN V had a 12-night run with 3 haunted houses.
 This was the start of dual path houses, which created multiple experiences per house.
 This was also the first year with a theme, “The Curse of the Crypt Keeper”.
-By 2000, Halloween Horror Nights had grown to 19 nights with 3 dual path houses creating 5 total haunted house experiences.
-This was the first year that featured 3D houses and an icon character to accompany the event’s theme, Jack the Clown.
+By 2000, Halloween Horror Nights had grown to 19 nights with three dual-path houses and five total haunted houses.
+This year, Universal debuted 3D houses and an icon character to accompany the event’s theme, Jack the Clown.
 Admission was raised to $44.